Current account

 Current account imbalances across the world

-In 2021, Guinea and Papua New Guinea recorded the highest current account surpluses relative to GDP (above 20 per cent).
-Singapore, Kiribati, Kuwait, and Azerbaijan enjoyed surpluses of over 15 per cent of their respective GDP.
+In 2022, Guyana recorded the highest current account surplus relative to GDP (40 per cent).
+Norway, Kuwait, Azerbaijan, and Papua New Guinea enjoyed surpluses of over 30 per cent of their respective GDP.

-In absolute terms, the United States of America (US$822 billion) and the United Kingdom (US$83 billion) ran the world’s largest current account deficits.
-China (US$317 billion) recorded the largest absolute surplus, followed by Germany (US$314 billion) and Japan (US$142 billion).
+In absolute terms, the United States of America ($944 billion), the United Kingdom ($121 billion), and India ($80 billion) ran the world's largest current account deficits.
+China ($402 billion) recorded the largest absolute surplus, followed by the Russian Federation ($233 billion) and Norway ($175 billion).

 Figure 1.
 Balances in the current account